shenpeijun0212/V-Session/README.md

 cd eval
 python compute_accuracy.py

-The script automatically scans ./log/ for .log files and reports:

-Total number of samples

-Number of acc:True entries

-Overall accuracy rate

 🧠 Datasets

 GSM8K — Grade-school math word problems (8-shot setting)
 MATH500 — Advanced-level math benchmark (5-shot setting)

-Datasets should be placed in the following structure:

 ⚙️ Fine-tuning

 Fine-tuning scripts and configurations are available in fine-tuning/.
 Training is conducted using the open-source LLaMA-Factory framework.

-Example configuration:
+configuration:

 Batch size: 72
 Learning rate: 8e-6
 Epochs: 3
 Warmup ratio: 0.08

-See train_config.json for detailed settings.
+See run.sh for detailed settings.

 🤝 Acknowledgements

 This work builds upon the open-source LLaMA-Factory(https://github.com/hiyouga/LLaMA-Factory) framework.
 We also acknowledge the use of GSM8K and MATH500 datasets for benchmarking mathematical reasoning.